InfinityBowman/amstar2-checklist-scoring-app/README.md

 - Fill out the full AMSTAR 2 checklist for a review
 - Save and load your checklists automatically in your browser
-- Works fully offline—no internet connection required after first load
+- Can work fully offline—no internet connection required after first load
-- All data stays on your device and is never sent to a server
+- Sync project with team when internet connection is back

 ## Planned Features